NestScale Blog

 After a few hours, you can also test the conversion actions to see if they’re working properly.
 The easiest way is to actually purchase one of your products by yourself and see if Google Ads records the conversion action.

-Some common errors with Google Ads Conversion Tracking
+Some common errors with Google Ads conversion tracking

 Kudos on getting your Google Ads conversion tracking up and running!
 You should start to see some data coming in.
 But, if you haven’t seen anything yet, don’t fret just now.
 We’ve got you covered.
-Take a look below, where we’ve outlined some of the typical errors that could lead to your Shopify Google Ads conversion tracking not working.
+Take a look below, where we’ve outlined some of the typical errors that could lead to your Shopify Google Ads conversion tracking not working

 No conversion data